rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 <!-- #region -->
 #### Decorators

-The the syntax used to parameterize this test may look alien to us - we have yet to encounter this construct thus far.
+The the syntax used to parameterize this test may look alien to us, we have yet to encounter this construct thus far.
-`pytest.mark.parameterize(...)` is a _decorator_ - an object that can be used to "wrap" a function and transform its behavior.
+`pytest.mark.parameterize(...)` is a _decorator_ - an object that is used to "wrap" a function in order to transform its behavior.
 The `pytest.mark.parameterize(...)` decorator wraps our test function so that pytest can call it multiple times, once for each parameter value.
 The `@` character, in this context, denotes the application of a decorator: